Authentication

 When the remote runs inside the Shell host:

-- Preferred: Shell exposes the platform token to remotes (e.g. React context,
+- Preferred: Shell exposes the platform token to remotes (React context, shared auth module).
+Call

-@groundfloorcloud/shelluseAuth, or Module Federation shared auth module).
-The remote callssetControlPlaneAuthProvideror setsAuthorizationon fetch before pillar API calls. - Alternative (dev only): Remote runs its own Keycloak public client with the same realm — heavier, duplicates login.
+setControlPlaneAuthProvideror setAuthorizationbefore pillar API calls. - Alternative (dev only): Remote runs its own IdPlane public client against the same realm — heavier, duplicates login.

 Do not embed long-lived API keys in the federated bundle.
-Use Keycloak session tokens for user-scoped calls; store service keys in Secrets and reveal them server-side only.
+Use IdPlane session tokens for user-scoped calls; store service keys in Secrets and reveal them server-side only.

 Permissions (ReBAC)